 You can follow the local’s example, who enjoy a few healing treatments after the long workday and afterwards have a swim in the sea and get some tan.
 This is relaxing and recharges the energy of everyone who enjoys the healing gifts of nature – mud, lye, sun and sea water.

-There is a car park next to the mud and lye pools, where you can park your car for free.
+There is a car park next to the mud and lye pools, where you can park your car.
 There is also free wi-fi access.
 You can also find showers nearby and the beach is less than a hundred metres away.

 The Atanasovsko Lake

 The Atanasovsko Lake is located at the northeast end of Burgas and is known as the bird paradise of Bulgaria.
 It’s a hypersaline seaside lake, divided in two parts by the Burgas – Varna road.
 The north part is a natural reserve and the south part – a buffer zone, later on changed to a protected area.
 The lake is surrounded by smaller reservoirs and a canal system, overgrown with marsh vegetation, crystallisers, surrounded by a dyke and a freshwater canal.
 The lake is approximately 9 km long and 4.3 km wide, its area is around 17 sq. km.
 It stands at 1.5 m under sea level, which makes it extremely vulnerable.
 Its average depth is 30 cm.

 There are 316 bird species found in the area (there is a total of 423 species on the territory of Bulgaria), which migrate, winter or nest in the reserve.
 Of those, 14 are world-wide endangered – Dalmatian pelican, red-breasted goose, pygmy cormorant, ferruginous duck, corn crake, etc., 83 are in the Red Book of Bulgaria, and 170 are of European environmental significance.
 The lake is under the Via Pontica migration route and is of European significance in terms of wandering birds, especially pelicans, eagles, harriers and storks.